syswraith/elanor/README.md

 # elanor
-Elanor is a minimalistic static site generator build around my own custom Markdown implementation.
+Elanor is a minimalistic static site generator build for the Markdown I use.

 ### Dependencies
 - markdown
-- jinja
+- pygments

 ### Themes
 - [x] awsm